harvestingmoon/nanodeepseek/README.md

 Each transformer block basically contains RMSNorm with the attention being MLA.
 Yes it contians the K/V Cache compression algorithm and decoupled RoPe in place too.
 This then concats with the previous value before undergoing RMSNorm again to a FFN that is DeepSeekMoE.
 DeepSeekMoE was a little more complex as I thought since it contains fine grained experts segmentations, shared expert iso and a modified aux load balancer for even distribution between experts)

+### TODO:
+- Muon Optimizer Bug (where it is unable to iterate at first epoch, for now just stick to AdamW)

+- CUDA support (for now has CPU & MTS support)

+- GRPO (r1) (via GRPOTrainer class)

+- FP8/BF16/BF32 Mixed Precision Training

+- Dualpipe Parallelism (well probably requires some CUDA understand)

 ### Items Implemented (Just a List Checker):
 - Multi Latent Attention (K/V cache compression algo and deCoupled RoPe in place)